on this page

 ---|---|---|---|---|

-What allowable assets are while outside Australia
+Allowable assets while outside Australia

 You and your partner can have assets up to a certain amount before your payment rate changes.